2026

 1. Spaces will be assigned at the regular March Lagoon meeting.
 At that time available

 spaces will be bid on according to points.
-No space will be assigned until the following
+(Revised 2/6/2026)

 IV.
 FEES